Concept’s guide to the Public Sector Decarbonisation Scheme & Low Carbon Skills Fund

 The Low Carbon Skills Fund (LCSF) was launched at the same time as the PSDS.
 It’s to help organisations source specialist advice to identify and develop decarbonisation projects – and prepare robust applications for the Public Sector Decarbonisation Scheme.

 The grant funding could cover, for example, surveys, feasibility studies, consultancy, and resource costs to identify potential projects.
+It can also be used to deliver your capital project, and to either put in place or improve a Heat Decarbonisation Plan.

 Deadlines for the Low Carbon Skills Fund